|“The Troll Patrol:” Protecting yourself against vigilantism

 - DO NOT cooperate or send money to individuals in exchange for getting off a private registry or in exchange for information

-making outlandish claims or services.
-Remember the old adage, "If it sounds too good to be true, it probably is."
+making outlandish claims or services or to "clear a warrant".
+Remember the old adage, "If it sounds too good to be true, it

 - Local law enforcement agencies are usually the agency you will have to file a charge with, rather than the FBI.
 HOWEVER,